quickapps/docs/eng/developers/field-api.md

 manage the storing proccess of specific data.
 As before, they behave -functionally- like modules, this means they may have hooks and all what a regular module has.

-Fields belongs always to modules, modules are allowed to define an unlimeted number of fields by placing them on the `Fields` folder. e.g.:

-The core module `Taxonomy` has it own field `TaxonomyTerms` in `QuickApps/Plugins/Taxonomy/Fields/TaxonomyTerms`.
+Fields belongs always to modules, and modules are allowed to define an unlimeted number of fields by placing them on the `Fields` folder.
+For example, the core module `Taxonomy` owns the field `TaxonomyTerms` in `QuickApps/Plugins/Taxonomy/Fields/TaxonomyTerms`.

-Most of the Fields included in the core of QuickApps belongs to the `Fields` module (QuickApps/Plugins/Field/Fields/).
+Most of the Fields included in the core of QuickApps belongs to the `Fields` module and you can find them in `QuickApps/Plugins/Field/Fields/`.

 ***